mitchelljustin/pragmatic-lightning/index.md

 This will create a channel with your Lightning server node.

 It'll take a while for the transaction to be confirmed and the channel to be opened.
+When it does, you'll see the new channel state changed from "pending open" to "open".

 **Sidenote: Inbound Liquidity**